mathewlowry/myhub-gpt/AI4Communities post.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

-- changes in this version: reflecting [audio discussion - v4](https://notebooklm.google.com/notebook/39e58e82-8235-45d0-bcfa-e378b3572b69/audio), a NotebookLLM podcast based on v4
+- changes in this version: added link to [audio discussion - v4](https://notebooklm.google.com/notebook/39e58e82-8235-45d0-bcfa-e378b3572b69/audio), a NotebookLLM podcast based on v4.
+Processing.
 - version control
     - this is version: 5
     - this is the current version: [[AI4Communities post]]